Former junior college head coach and one-time Johnson assistant at Nevada

 Tifft arrived at TCU from NMJC, where he led the Thurderbirds to a 58-32 record and improvements in each of his three seasons.
 The T-Birds tied for second place in the Western Junior College Athletic Conference in 2011-12 with a 23-9 record while reaching the semifinal round of the NJCAA Region V tournament.
 The conference finish was the program's best in nearly a decade.
 Tifft's first two NMJC squads posted respective records of 16-14 and 19-9 despite featuring a roster that included 15 new players in his inaugural campaign.

 Prior to his time at NMJC, Tifft led Lamar to a 100-62 record in five seasons.
-During his tenure, the Runnin' Lopes posted three consecutive 20-win seasons for the first time since 1969, while he was named 2009 district coach of the year after leading the program to its first ever regional championship and NJCAA Tournament appearance.
-Lamar concluded the 2009 NJCAA tourney with a 3-1 record and No. 5 national ranking while finishing the season with a 28-10 overall mark.
+During his tenure, the Runnin' Lopes posted three consecutive 20-win seasons for the first time since 1969, while he was named 2009 district coach of the year after leading the program to its first ever regional championship and NJCAA tournament appearance.
+Lamar concluded the 2009 NJCAA tourney with a 3-1 record and fifth-place national ranking while finishing the season with a 28-10 overall mark.

 Tifft received his first head coaching opportunity at Lamar after spending three seasons as an assistant coach at Dodge City Community College (2001-04).
 He transitioned to junior college following five seasons at Nevada, where he served on the staffs of both Pat Foster and Johnson.